-In addition to the above-cited uses, counties with a population of 50,000 or less on April 1, 1992, may use local option gas tax revenues to fund infrastructure projects that are consistent with the local government’s approved comprehensive plan or, if approval or denial of plan has not become final, consistent with the last plan submitted to the state.
+In addition to these uses, counties that had a population of 50,000 or less on April 1, 1992, may use local option gas tax revenues to fund infrastructure projects that are consistent with the local government’s approved comprehensive plan.

 Where a statute enumerates the things upon which it operates, it is ordinarily construed as excluding from its operation all things not expressly mentioned.
-Thus, a list of expenditures allowed for local option gas tax revenues, precludes use of such revenues for any other purpose.
+Thus, a listing of expenditures allowed for local option gas tax revenues precludes use of such revenues for any other purpose.

 Robert A. Butterworth

 See Thayer v.
 State, 335 So.
 2d 815, 817 (Fla.
 1976).